Susannah Constantine: Early career

 Constantine originally did a year of Montessori training after she had left school but she then moved onto other projects such as studying sculpture in Brussels.
 She later said of this time that she "lost [her] virginity, went a bit mad."
 Constantine had taught children for three years, and also worked as a shop girl for Harrods.
 She wrote a book about present giving, which prompted The Daily Telegraph to write an article implying she had never done a day's work in her life, something which deeply upset her.
 She has stated "I've always worked."

 She worked as a shop girl in America for Giorgio Armani.
-She later came back to London working for designers such as Richard James, Patrick Cox, Alistair Blair and John Galliano which gained her an understanding of fashion.
+She later came back to London working for designers Richard James, Patrick Cox, Alistair Blair and John Galliano which gained her an understanding of fashion.
 She then started working with the British Brain and Spine Foundation and consequently met the sports editor of The Daily Telegraph.
 Whilst doing a piece for GMTV, he asked Constantine to report the women's World Cup Final in cricket.
 She proceeded to write about cars and then fashion.

 In 1994, she first met Trinny Woodall at a party hosted by David Armstrong-Jones, Viscount Linley.
 The two women wrote Ready to Wear, a weekly style guide for The Daily Telegraph for seven years.
 The column promoted affordable high-street fashion and they used themselves to illustrate which clothing suited which figure.
 Constantine and Woodall became the co-founders of Ready2shop.com, but the business venture failed, and investors lost a reputed £10 million.

 Constantine made her television debut when Granada Sky Broadcasting signed her and Woodall to present a daytime shopping show called Ready to Wear, and they released their first fashion advice book, Ready 2 Dress in 2000.
 The book was unsuccessful and resulted in the pulping of 13,000 copies.
 Soon after the start of their television career, they secured a frequent makeover slot on the show Richard & Judy.
 It ensured that they had further exposure in television and gained attention from Jane Root, controller of BBC Two, who signed them up after their book venture and their internet business had failed badly.